paulyuk/functions/ai/langchain/python/README.md

 # Azure Functions
-## Chat using ChatGPT (Python v2 Function)
+## LangChain with Azure OpenAI and ChatGPT (Python v2 Function)

-This sample shows how to take a ChatGPT prompt as HTTP Get or Post input, calculates the completions using OpenAI ChatGPT service, and then returns the output plus caches in a Blob state store.
+This sample shows how to take a human prompt as HTTP Get or Post input, calculates the completions using chains of human input and templates.
+This is a starting point that can be used for more sophisticated chains.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=575770869)